krlu/MET-CS-579/README.md

 # MET-CS-579

 ## Requirements
-- Java 8+
+- Java 8
 - Scala 2.12.8
+- sbt 1.2.8
 - PostgreSQL 11.3

 ## Setup

-Download the repository, navigate to the root directory run:
+Download the repository, navigate to the root directory and run:
 >  sbt clean compile

 This will build all java and scala code and download necessary dependencies\
-After everything is built, create a file called `db.conf` in the `src/main/resources` directory and add the following:
+After everything is built.create a file called `db.conf` in the `src/main/resources` directory and add the following:
 ```
 userName=[your postgreSQL user name]
 password=[your postgreSQL password]
 ```
+This will enable the program to access your local database

 ## Run Experiment